 The Company is in advanced negotiations to acquire the equity and subordinated debt interests held by a co-shareholder with the Group in two of the Existing Portfolio projects, as well as its equity and subordinated debt interest in one of the Pipeline Assets for approximately £9 million.
 The acquisitions would increase the Group's existing equity stakes in the Existing Portfolio projects and for the Pipeline Asset would be in addition to the Investment Capital the Company intends to purchase from Bilfinger under the Acquisition Agreement.
 The Net Issue Proceeds may be used to finance the acquisition.
-The terms of this acquisition have not yet been finally agreed and the Company expects that the Group will enter into an acquisition agreement with the seller by the end of 2013.
+The terms of this acquisition agreement with the seller by the end of 2013.
 The Company is not currently aware of any unusual or particularly onerous terms for the acquisition.
 If and when the acquisition agreement is signed, the Company will make an announcement of the final price and other details about the acquisition through a regulatory information service.
 However, there can be no assurance that the Company will agree final terms for the acquisition of these additional interests or even if terms are agreed that the acquisitions will be completed.